microsoft/monaco-editor/README.md

 > Q: What is this `loader.js`?
 Can I use `require.js`?<br/>
 > A: It is an AMD loader that we use in VS Code.
 Yes.

+> Q: I see the warning "Could not create web worker".
+What should I do?<br/>
+> A: HTML5 does not allow pages loaded on `file://` to create web workers.
+Please load the editor with a web server on `http://` or `https://` schemes.
+Please also see the cross domain case above.

 ## Dev

 ### Cheat Sheet